 Recovery looks different for everyone.
 However, flexibility around food, no obsessive thoughts, no binge episodes and reduced anxiety are all key goals.

-The book I’d recommend to start with is Health Food Junkie By Steven Bratman (he coined the term).
+The book I’d recommend to start with is Health Food Junkie By Dr. Steven Bratman (he coined the term orthorexia).
+He also has a self-test on his website, linked below.

 About Danielle Swimm, LCPC: Danielle is a therapist in Annapolis, MD.
 She enjoys helping others improve their relationship with food and their body.
 Her areas of concentration include eating disorders, anxiety, and body image improvement for adults and adolescents.
 She also works with a variety of disordered eating and has a passion for mind-body health.
-Interested in setting up an appointment?
-Fill out the “Send a Message” to your right!
+Interested in setting up a consultation?
+Click here to request an appointment.

 Disclaimer: This is in no way a replacement for a therapeutic relationship or mental health services.
 This is for educational purposes only and should be in used only in conjunction in working with a licensed mental health professional.
-If you are looking for a local professional feel free to use the contact tab to request an appointment or search Psychology Today for local therapists in your area.
+If you are looking for a local professional feel free to use the contact tab to request an appointment or search Psychologytoday.com for local eating disorder therapists in your area.